Tiniifan/studio_eleven/README.md

 **How to Install**

-This project hasn't release yet.
-The project is still in BETA, so please don't complain if the tool can't convert your model or if your model doesn't work in game.
-To install it you have to:
+To install it you have to do:
-- click on "Code" -> "Download zip",
+- click on "Code" -> "Download zip"
 - wait the downkoad process
 - now open Blender and on Blender click on "edit", "Preference", "Add-on", "install" and select the .zip you have downloaded
 - don't forget to enable the addon!